 their newest collection of poetry, entitled ‘disaster in die / an overdose sunrise’ (Swimming with Elephants Publications) will released in spring 2019. they were also editor-in-chief and publisher for ‘these pills don’t come in my skin tone’, a spoken word poetry collection exclusively by Black, Indigenous, and People of Colour (BIPOC) on the topic of mental health and illness, released in fall 2017.
 A (gender)queer, Jewish person of Middle-Eastern descent and a longtime sufferer of body dysmorphia, bipolar and eating disorders, bassam beliees in radical kindness as resistance to colonization, that there is no equity or peace without justice, and that intersectionality is vital in the struggle against kyriarchy.

-As always, two round slam and an open mic.
+Our show features a two round slam and an open mic.
+And a feature spot.

 Ensure you arrive for 730 to sign up for either.